Find a Pest Control Professional

 Summer Pest Prevention

 How to Keep the Ticks and Mosquitoes at Bay

 Summer has arrived.
 And while people relish in the warm weather and sights and smells of the season, they also must contend with the pests of the season.
 Bugs can be frightening as they buzz around a picnic and ants can become a major annoyance if they find an opening into the home.
 Then, there are other common summer pests that can be much more than a nuisance – those like ticks and mosquitoes that can transmit disease.

-Certain species of ticks can carry Lyme disease and mosquitoes are known to spread West Nile virus and encephalitis.
+Certain species of ticks can carry Lyme disease and mosquitoes are known to spread West Nile virus and eastern equine encephalitis (EEE).
 Even more alarming is the fact that there has been an increase in cases of both Lyme disease and West Nile Virus across the country in recent years.

 In 2012, the Centers for Disease Control and Prevention (CDC) reported 5,387 human cases of West Nile Virus, 243 of which were fatal.
 This reflects one of the biggest outbreaks of the virus in the United States and the deadliest year on record.

 And in April, a new study published in the journal CMAJ Open found that Lyme disease rates are rising in the Northern U.S., with a significant increase seen in 21 states between 1992 and 2007.